 How to Claim Compensation from ITA Airways

-It’s crucial to know how to request the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s important to know how to request the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s what you need to do:

-- Complete our form.
-You’ll need to provide details such as your flight number, date, and the problem you faced.
+- Complete this form.
+You’ll need to provide details including your flight number, date, and the problem you faced.

 - Let our experts help you.
-Once you submit the form, our team will take over.
-We are well-versed in the EU laws well and will strive to secure your compensation.
+Once you submit the form, our team will manage the process.
+We are well-versed in the EU laws thoroughly and will do our best to obtain your rightful compensation.
 You only incur a fee if we win your case.

-Remember that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed due to operational issues or technical difficulties, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which ITA Airways Flights are Covered by EU261?